kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 * [Jade](http://jade-lang.com/ "Review the Jade HTML template engine") was used for HTML5 pre-processing.
 * [LESS](http://lesscss.org/ "Review the LESS pre-processor") was used for CSS pre-processing.
 * [CoffeeScript](http://coffeescript.org/ "Review the CoffeeScript JS pre-processor") was used for JavaScript pre-processing.
-* I used the core CSS file that comes with [Twitter Bootstrap](http://getbootstrap.com/ "Review Twitter Bootstrap") because it makes me very productive while building a responsive web design.
+* I used the core CSS file that comes with [Twitter Bootstrap](http://getbootstrap.com/ "Review Twitter Bootstrap") because it I'm very productive while while using it to build a responsive web design.
 * [Bower](http://bower.io/ "Review the Bower web package manager") was used to manage browser-level dependencies via a `bower.json` file.
 * [npm](https://www.npmjs.com/ "Review the npm package manager for Node") was used to manage development-level dependencies via a `package.json` file.
 * [Grunt](http://gruntjs.com/ "Review the Grunt task runner") and [Gulp](http://gulpjs.com/ "Review the Gulp build system") were used to automate tasks related to the things above, including building out the final page.